 They love all of that stuff.

-I'm looking at, and I talked at length about yesterday, the major accomplishments that, in spite of all of the noise last year, happened.
+I'm looking at, and I talked at length about yesterday, the major accomplishments that in spite of all of the noise last year happened.

-You know, one of the most underreported stories is are the number of people that Donald Trump has actually in the Senate got through for the judiciary.
+You know, one of the most underreported stories is the number of people that Donald Trump has actually in the Senate got through for the judiciary.

 It was the biggest untold story of the year last year.

-Now most people know about Neil Gorsuch, most people don't know about all the other appointments that made it through the Senate.
+Most people don't know about all the other appointments that made it through the Senate.

 That matters to me because we see how corrupt the court system is in this country.

-And so much happens in the judiciary with the what the left can't get done legislatively or at the ballot box, well, they try to use the court systems for.
+And so much happens in the judiciary, what the left can't get done legislatively or at the ballot box.

 I mean, we had a year last year.